 Your guide will arrive 15 minutes before the scheduled starting time.
 We suggest arriving 15 minutes early as well.
 Evening tours begin during rush hour and Washington, DC traffic is no joke.
 Your guide will provide his or her phone number after booking.
 Please text ahead if you are having trouble getting to the meeting location.

 The most important item to bring is a pair of comfortable walking shoes.
 We also recommend a bottle of water and sunscreen (especially on hot days).
 If rain is in the forecast a small umbrella or jacket isn’t a bad idea.
 Please don’t bring luggage or excessively large bags as you’ll need to carry anything you bring with you.

-Do you offer tours in any language other than English?
+Do you offer tours in languages other than English?